mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_server.md

 The following uses LeNet as an example to describe how to use MindSpore to deploy a federated learning cluster.

-> You can download the complete demo from [here](https://gitee.com/mindspore/mindspore/tree/master/tests/st/fl/mobile).

 The following figure shows the physical architecture of the MindSpore Federated Learning (FL) Server cluster:

 ![mindspore-federated-networking](./images/mindspore_federated_networking.png)

-As shown in the preceding figure, in the federated learning cloud cluster, there are two MindSpore process roles: `Federated Learning Scheduler` and `Federated Learning Server`:
+As shown in the preceding figure, in the federated learning cloud cluster, there are three MindSpore process roles: `Federated Learning Scheduler`, `Federated Learning Server` and `Federated Learning Worker`:

 - Federated Learning Scheduler